Uplift » Apple Funds Manufacturers in Legal Battle Against Qualcomm

 Apple Funds Manufacturers in Legal Battle Against Qualcomm

 With big corporations like Apple, litigation comes with the territory.
 Recently, Apple sued and began withholding payment to Qualcomm after being charged excess royalties.
-Qualcomm quickly counter-sued Apple and four iPhone manufacturers.
-The four manufacturers counter-sued Qualcomm, and Apple’s is footing their legal bills.
-(As Ibtimes reports, Apple clearly has the resources to help these companies out because they have a cash reserve of $250Bn.)
+Qualcomm quickly countersued Apple and four iPhone manufacturers.
+The four manufacturers countersued Qualcomm, and Apple is footing their legal bills.
+(As IBTimes reports, Apple clearly has the resources to help these companies out because it has a cash reserve of $250 billion.)

-Theodore J. Boutrous, who represents the four companies that Apple is backing, told Reuters that the Qualcomm suit was a retaliatory strike: “Qualcomm has confirmed publicly that this lawsuit against our clients is intended to make a point about Apple and punish our clients for working with Apple.
+Theodore J. Boutrous, who represents the four companies Apple is backing, told Reuters that the Qualcomm suit was a retaliatory strike: “Qualcomm has confirmed publicly that this lawsuit against our clients is intended to make a point about Apple and punish our clients for working with Apple.
 The companies are bringing their own claims and defenses against Qualcomm.”

-Derek Aberle, President of Qualcomm, responded, “It is clear that Apple is controlling all of the contract manufacturers’ statements and actions in the litigation.
+Derek Aberle, president of Qualcomm, responded, “It is clear that Apple is controlling all of the contract manufacturers’ statements and actions in the litigation.
 If Apple hadn’t interfered with the licenses and instructed the contract manufacturers to take these actions, the contract manufacturers would not be contesting the licenses now.”

 Photo of Jared Stern, founder and managing member of Uplift Legal Funding